 Get a sense of the jungle and visit the MacRitchie Reservoir in the Central Catchment Nature Reserve in the early morning.
-This loop hike over boardwalks and on gravel paths over forest covered hills is excellent for spotting exciting wildlife, from monitor lizards and turtles to flying lemur and stingrays.
+This loop hike over boardwalks and on gravel paths over forest-covered hills is excellent for spotting exciting wildlife, from monitor lizards and turtles to flying lemurs and stingrays.

 Tips for MacRitchie Reservoir Hike